-Hearing - Public 98 Community Initiatives Panel -Indigenous Determinants of Well-being Leona Star and Leah Gazan forefront.
-Yes, that's it.
-1 2 COMMISSIONER MICHÈLE AUDETTE: Merci.
-MS. LEAH GAZAN: I have a very similar -- I 3 think it's not so much about, you know, focusing on 4 5 convincing people to be here.
-It's about questioning what -- what needs to shift so that people want to engage and 6 that they feel safe.
-Even things like, you know, knowing 7 plans way ahead of time, having the resources so that 8 people know that when they come here, they'll be safe.
-9 Like, basic needs, housing, food, emotional supports, 10 11 ability to bring their loved ones.
+COMMISSIONER MICHÈLE AUDETTE: Merci.

+think it's not so much about, you know, focusing on convincing people to be here.
+It's about questioning what -- what needs to shift so that people want to engage and that they feel safe.
+Even things like, you know, knowing plans way ahead of time, having the resources so that people know that when they come here, they'll be safe.
+Like, basic needs, housing, food, emotional supports, ability to bring their loved ones.